High-Frequency Trading

 3. Generating significant number of messages during the day – High-frequency trading, as a rule, is characterized by a high number of messages (exhibits, changes, withdrawals and transactions), high trading turnover during the trading day, a high ratio of the number of bids submitted to the number of executed transactions and the relatively short average life of the application.
 In practice, high-frequency algorithms can generate thousands of applications per second, which are either executed or taken off.

-– The retention position, used by the high-frequency traders is usually from milliseconds to hours.
+4. Close to zero position at the end of the trading day – The retention position, used by the high-frequency traders is usually from milliseconds to hours.
 At the same time, such participants prefer not to leave an unclosed or unhedged position for the night after the auction to avoid market risk.

 5. Private firms that sell their own funds – The specificity of high-frequency trade does not require large initial capital and attraction of borrowed funds of large institutional investors, which leads to the fact that HFT firms trade at their own expense.